 The Maine Department of Agriculture, Conservation and Forestry has issued a fact sheet regarding dual-use or agrivoltaic solar installations.

-- For solar industry
+- Resources for solar industry

 Certain state agencies have issued guidance for solar development:The Maine Department of Agriculture, Conservation, and Forestry has issued technical guidance for utility-scale solar installation and development on agricultural, forested, and natural lands.
 The Maine Department of Inland Fisheries and Wildlife has issued solar project guidance and recommendations.